 Anti-Müllerian Hormone (AMH) Test

-The anti-Müllerian hormone (AMH) is the most reliable blood test for evaluating ovarian reserve.
-AMH is a protein produced by the cells of the follicles, and its levels decline with age.
-A range of 1–3 pg/ml is considered normal.
-Low AMH values suggest a low egg supply, while high values are associated with polycystic ovaries.
-However, AMH levels are not related to egg quality, so low AMH alone does not necessarily indicate infertility.
+Anti-Müllerian Hormone (AMH) is the most reliable blood test for assessing ovarian reserve.
+AMH is a protein produced by the cells of ovarian follicles, and its levels naturally decline with age.

 Follicle Stimulating Hormone (FSH) Levels